Bengaluru Traffic: A Daily Near-Death Experiment

 This was Bengaluru traffic functioning normally.

-Every day, someone’s mother, father, or child is fed into this machine.
+Every day, someone’s mother, father, or child doesn’t make it.
 We call it “unfortunate” and move on.
-The system absorbs the body and continues.

 What kind of streets are these?